anguslogan22/Drumoak-Capital/portfolio/EL/index.md

       <h2>Thesis</h2>
       <p>
         Walking past the beauty counter this spring felt surreal: a blue-chip house like Estée Lauder was priced like a broken biotech stock, this was a fantastic buying opportunity for such a cheap beast of a company.
-In spite of Jim Cramer calling the stock "horrendious", I think it is a great buy and diversifies the portfolio nicely.
+In spite of Jim Cramer calling the stock "horrendous", I think it is a great buy and diversifies the portfolio nicely.
       </p>

       <h2>Risk / Exit Plan</h2>